tradingview/lightweight-charts/docs/price-scale.md

 On regular scale every candle with 100-points change has the same height.
 On logarithmic scale every candle with 2% change has the same height.
 Logarithmic scale cannot be percentage.

+## Equality of price scales

+Lightweight charts library does not giarantee to return the same instance of `PriceScaleApi` object while returning the same actual price scale.
+So you should never compare objects of `PriceScaleApi`, comapre `PriceScaleApi.id()` values instead.